 So, You're considering the Canon BG-E9 battery grip for your 60D.
 Battery grips like the BG-E9 are one of the more interesting camera accessories to consider for some photographers.
 After all, they won't affect your composition skills, improve your exposure techniques, or make you a better photographer.

 This post will look at the benefits you may have missed when you first thought about getting a battery grip for your EOS 60D.
+It also includes this compatibility table for all the Canon cameras and their associated battery grips/

 The question then comes up what kind of photographers use battery grips.
 They're not just for wedding and event photographers who need enough battery power to shoot thousands of photos in a single photo shoot.